 Outback Mushroom Recipe Notes

-For this recipe, there are instructions for both fresh and canned mushrooms.
-I personally love making these with fresh mushrooms.
-You may wish to blanch them before cooking to keep a nicer color and shape.
+This recipe includes instructions for both fresh and canned mushrooms.
+I love making these with fresh mushrooms.
+You may wish to blanch them before cooking to keep their nicer color and shape.

 I find that you can get great deals on mushrooms at Costco.
 So every time I go to Costco, the mushrooms make it into my basket.

-For the red wine, I suggest that you use an inexpensive red wine.
-When I say inexpensive, I am thinking something like the Franzia brand.
+I suggest you use an inexpensive red wine for the red wine.
+When I say cheap, I am thinking something like the Franzia brand.
 I use their burgundy wine.
 It comes in a box, and while I wouldn’t drink it, it is fine to cook with.
-The vacuum bag means that it is ok to store and cook with for a long time.
+The vacuum bag means it is ok to store and cook with for a long time.

 If desired, you can add some chopped fresh garlic to the mushrooms and onions, a few mins after they are cooking in the butter.